Study Finds Vaccine Science Outreach Only Reinforced Myths

 The way to fight ignorance is by making

+The way to fight ignorance is by making truth available.
+Not by telling people "you're brainwashed".

+The study shows otherwise.
+It's almost impossible to overcome paranoia, especially with facts.

-Critical thinking should be taught from the start (Score:4, Insightful)
+Critical thinking should be taught from the start (Score:5, Insightful)

 Yes, it's annoying when your kids question you all the time, and I feel for teachers who have to deal with everyone else's kids... but maybe we ought to stop with the Santa and Tooth Fairy and all the other 'cute and harmless' lies we tell kids.